-Typically, there are numerous underlying causes that give rise to a specific event.
-Often these causes rest “beneath the surface.”
-The visual image of the iceberg helps students remember the importance of looking deeper than what is on the surface in order to better understand events in the past or present.
+The Iceberg Diagrams teaching strategy helps students gain awareness of the numerous underlying causes that give rise to an event.
+It’s often difficult for students to see these causes because they rest “beneath the surface.”
+The visual image of an iceberg helps students remember the importance of looking deeper than the surface in order to better understand events in the past or present.
 This strategy can be used as a way for students to organize their notes as they learn about a period in history, as a way to review material, or as an assessment tool.

-- An evaluation tool: As a final test for a unit, you could have students complete iceberg diagrams for a particular event you have studied.
+An Evaluation Tool: As a final test for a unit, you could have students complete iceberg diagrams for a particular event you have studied.
 You might have students write a companion essay explaining the ideas they included in the bottom part of the iceberg.

 Comparing Events: Have students complete iceberg templates for events as you study them throughout the year.
 Periodically, ask students to compare these templates, recognizing similarities and differences among the factors that give rise to particular events.
 This exercise can help students notice historical patterns while also appreciating the particular context that makes each event unique.